Archdiocese of Brindisi-Ostuni: Oria

 The Diocese of Brindisi at first embraced the territory comprised within the present diocese of Oria.
-In the tenth century, after Brindisi had been destroyed by the Saracens, the bishops took up their abode at Oria, on account of its greater security.
+After Brindisi had been conquered by the Arabs in 839, the bishops of Brindisi took refuge in the better fortified town of Oria and took the double title as bishops of Brindisi and Oria.
+Some time after the Saracens had been evicted from Brindisi, bishop Theodosius was successful in obtaining back the relics of Saint Leucius which he placed in a basilica above the martyrium where the relics had originally been placed.
+Theodosius also introduced the veneration of Saint Barsanuphius to his diocese and acted as papal legate for popes Hadrian III and Stephen V for whom he went to imperial court of Constantinople.

 In 1572–1591, during the tenure of the Spanish Bishop Bernardino de Figueroa movements were made to separate Oria as seat of a new diocese.
 The town was erected into an episcopal see on 8 May 1591 by Pope Gregory XIV, after the death of the Spaniard, Archbishop Bernardino de Figueroa.
 After an interval of four and a half years first bishop of Oria was appointed, Vincenzo del Tufo, in 1596.

 In the reorganization of the dioceses of the Kingdom of Naples in 1818 Brindisi was combined with the Diocese of Ostuni, formerly its suffragan.

 Brindisi has been an archiepiscopal see since the tenth century.
-The ancient cathedral was located outside the city, but in 1140 Roger II, King of Sicily and Naples, built the present cathedral in the centre of the city.
+The ancient cathedral was located outside the city, but in 1140 Roger II of Sicil built the present cathedral in the centre of the city.